 The owners of Racecourse Plantation in Thorpe St Andrew, Norwich (which along with Belmore Plantation is also known as Thorpe Woods) have applied to build 300 houses within this County Wildlife Site woodland.
 This application is a culmination of several years of similar proposals within the woods.
 NWT has objected to this proposal because it would lead to direct loss of 10ha of woodland along with impacts on the remaining area.
 Racecourse Plantation, along with the adjacent Belmore Plantation, is recognised as a key green infrastructure corridor in the Greater Norwich Local Plan.
 Our objections have been supported by a local campaign group, Friends of Thorpe Woodlands and the application was refused by Broadland District Council in June 2017.
 Further details on the application can be found at Broadland District Council Planning Explorer by entering the application number 20161896.
-The NWT letter of objection can be downloaded from our planning webpage in the NWT responses to planning consultations section.
+NWT letter of objection hyperlink.
+Following refusal, a public inquiry was held in May 2018.
+NWT attended the inquiry but the main ecological case against the development was made by an ecologist working for Broadland District Council.
+We see this as an important case, where the value of the woods as a County Wildlife Site and key green infrastructure corridor are set against the landowners arguments for housing.
+A decision by the inspector is expected by early Autumn.